 As the younger sister described their most recent skirmish, it became apparent that she saw herself in a much different light than others do.
 A successful business woman, she has many clients and an extensive network of acquaintances who presumably conduct themselves in the same mannerly, personified way that most of us do as we navigate social waters.
 This young woman has apparently mistaken the personas of others for their real selves, and makes the same mistake when evaluating herself.
 It’s as if she’s decided that she is as she thinks and feels she is, not as she appears to be to others.
 In fact, others don’t seem to figure into the picture at all.
-This young woman is like the movie director who doesn’t care what the audience or critics think about his work.
+This young woman is like the movie director who doesn’t care what the audience or critics think about her work.
 Such people exist in a vacuum in which they are the producer, director, cast, critics, and audience.
 In effect, they watch themselves watching themselves and uncritically approve of what they see.
-Lapses into shadow behavior–anger, vindictiveness, hatred, selfishness, weakness, etc.–are excused as provoked.
-It is always someone else’s fault when they go to the dark side.
+Lapses into shadow behavior such as anger, vindictiveness, hatred, selfishness, or weakness are excused as provoked.
+It is always someone else’s fault.

 This type of compartmentalization of one’s personality is common.
-A person wants to appear to be good or helpful, successful or nice, a good parent or good at whatever role they are playing, and eventually becomes so attached to her perception that she favors it over reality.
-Seeing one’s failures, weaknesses, disabilities, flaws, and sins require the courage to ‘fess up and work to change oneself.
+A person wants to appear to be good or helpful, successful or nice, a good parent or good at whatever role they are playing, and eventually becomes so attached to her self-perception that she favors it over reality.
+Seeing one’s failures, weaknesses, and flaws requires the courage to ‘fess up and work to change oneself.
 It is so much easier to compartmentalize, shift blame, and glide along life’s surface.

-Some years ago during a family vacation, we stopped at a convenience store to buy gas and load up on snacks for our children.
+Years ago during a family vacation, we stopped at a convenience store to buy gas and load up on snacks for our children.
 One of our children did something to offend an older woman in the store, perhaps darting in front of her or reaching past her for a candy bar–some trifle–and the old woman crossly rebuked my child, using a comment with racist overtones.
-An older sibling standing nearby reflected the old woman’s rude behavior back to her, which escalated the situation and made it appear that my children were disrespectful when, in fact, the old woman was simply cranky and rude, carrying some sort of entitlement to have what she wanted when she wanted it without little black children interfering with her space.
+An older sibling standing nearby reflected the old woman’s rude behavior back to her, which escalated the situation and made it appear that my children were disrespectful when, in fact, the old woman was behaving rudely.

-The week after we returned home, we decided to watch the videos of our family vacation, and to my chagrin we discovered that one of my older daughters had videotaped the entire family argument.
+The week after we returned home, we watched the vacation videos we had taken.
+To my chagrin we discovered that one of my older daughters had videotaped the entire family argument.
 My memory of the debate had been bathed in the soft glow of my rosy outlook, which championed fiction over truth.
-When I watched the videotape, I saw what others had seen that day, namely me at my worst: strident, critical, argumentative, forceful.
+When I watched the video, though, I saw what others had seen that day–me at my worst.
+I had been argumentative, interrupting, and verbally forceful.
 I saw my teenage son repeatedly trying to make his point while my husband sat silently and I poured out more words.
-In a culture of family awards, this video could win an Oscar for its lucid portrayal of our family dynamics of that time.
+This video could win an Oscar for its lucid portrayal of our family dynamics during that incident.

 During his dream seminars, Swiss psychiatrist Carl Jung told the following story:

-Jung’s story reminded me of the video my daughter shot and which has provided endless amusement for my children and husband, who seemed unnaturally happy to see me squirm over behaviors they have witnessed from time to time their entire lives.
-I am content to watch it and laugh with them these days, knowing that such glimpses into reality through the lens of either friend or foe have been invaluable, for they have changed my life.
-Though I am not a happier person, I am a better and more conscious person now than I was all those years ago.
+This story reminded me of the video, which has provided periodic amusement for my children and husband, who seemed unnaturally happy to see me squirm over behaviors they have witnessed from time to time their entire lives.
+I’m now able to laugh with them, but it took some work.
+Such glimpses of reality through the lenses of friends and foes have been invaluable, for they have changed my behaviors and thus my life.
+I’m a better and more conscious person now than I was all those years ago.
 I continue to want to look at myself with an unblinking eye.
 It’s not easy.

 The Price of Awareness

-The next time a close friend or family member starts in on their compartmentalized version of “What They Did to Me and Why They Were Wrong,” I think I may videotape it.
+The next time a close friend or family member starts in on their compartmentalized version of “What They Did to Me and Why They Were Wrong,” I think I may record it.
 I think that my friend–the younger sister who is always right–would be shocked to see what we see.
 She would be shocked to see the hardness in her own eyes and hear the cold, merciless tone she uses when rendering judgment.
-I think that if she knew that she projects this personality nearly all the time–a hard, humorless, bitchy sort of petulance–she would think twice before always blaming her older sister for their conflicts.
+I think that if she knew that she projects this personality nearly all the time–a hard, humorless, bitchy sort of petulance–she would think twice before always blaming her older sister for their conflicts, or even opening her mouth.
 Perhaps she’d consider the possibility that she’s the bitch.